truekas/PencilSharpener/README.md

 <img src="https://github.com/truekas/PencilSharpener/blob/main/src/rolledkeys.png?raw=true" alt="ch341a and shell"/>

-This issue is fixable by re-flashing the correct keys to the system.
+This issue is fixed by re-flashing the correct keys to the system.
 Here's how to do it:

 First, take your ch341a flash programmer and attach it to your chip clip (the red wire connects to number 1 on the ch341a).
 Take the end of your chip clip, and re-attach it to your flash chip.
-Now [connect](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) using your linux system and run the following commands:
+Now [connect](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) using your Linux system and run the following commands:

 If you are not using a flash programmer, remove `-p ch341a_spi` from the commands you run.